Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 California

-Like Texas and other large states, California’s poor water quality primarily affects its lower-income, more rural areas.
-Many farmlands and other rural areas suffer from a low-quality water supply that exposes most of the state’s population to dangerous contaminants like arsenic and nitrates.
+California, like other large states, faces significant water quality issues, especially in lower-income, rural areas.
+Many farmlands and rural regions suffer from low-quality water, exposing residents to dangerous contaminants like arsenic and nitrates.

 Washington

-While Washington has plenty of natural resources for fresh water, it fails to provide quality drinking water to many of its residents.
-Even in the state’s most eco-conscious large cities like Seattle, the arsenic and radium presence in drinking water exceeds EPA standards.
+Despite having ample natural resources for fresh water, Washington struggles to provide quality drinking water to many residents.
+Even in eco-conscious cities like Seattle, arsenic and radium levels in drinking water exceed EPA standards.

-The case is even worse in rural communities, which makes up 20% of the state’s population.
-Rural Washington has some of the most toxic water in the country.
-The regulations implemented by the state fall short when it comes to protecting the rural groundwater sources from contamination by herbicides and pesticides.
+The situation is worse in rural areas, which make up 20% of the state’s population.
+These communities face some of the most toxic water in the country, with state regulations falling short in protecting groundwater from herbicide and pesticide contamination.

-AD: Not sure of the water quality in your state?
+AD: Unsure of the water quality in your state?
 Get it tested by Simplelab, one of the best water testing companies in the US: ->TapScore by Simplelab <-

-We have separate water report articles for some popular cities in the US you can check out if you want to learn more:
+Below, you can access separate water reports for some popular cities in the US to learn more:

 US State/City Tap Water Report Link